Unsupervised Monocular Road Segmentation for Autonomous Driving via Scene Geometry: Experiments

-The performance of the proposed method was assessed using the Intersection-over-Union (IoU) metric, which is widely regarded as the most reliable measure of segmentation accuracy.
-We first compare our unsupervised approach with a supervised baseline.
-The same LR-ASPP model, initialized with COCO-pretrained weights~\citep{Coco}, was trained on Cityscapes in an unsupervised manner.
-This baseline achieved an IoU of 0.91, while our fully unsupervised method reached 0.84 on the Cityscapes validation set (\cref{table:one}).
-The modest gap of 0.07 highlights the effectiveness of our fully unsupervised framework, especially considering that it requires no manual labeling.
+The performance of the proposed method was assessed using the IoU metric, which is widely regarded as the most reliable measure of segmentation accuracy.
+For fairness, we compare our approach only against methods that perform binary segmentation and whose primary objective is road segmentation, excluding approaches designed for multi-class segmentation.
+Notice that all the baseline methods use larger segmentation models than ours.

-For broader evaluation, we also compare our method with other existing approaches.
-Because our method is based solely on the loss function and remains agnostic to the segmentation network architecture, a fair comparison can only be made with methods that use the same architecture.
-However, we have included comparisons with approaches employing larger segmentation models.
-Since prior work report road segmentation performance on either the validation or test set, we include results on both for a fair comparison (\cref{table:one}).
+Table \ref{tableone} reports a quantitative comparison between our proposed method and several existing approaches on the Cityscapes validation set.
+The compared methods achieve IoU scores in the range of 0.80 to 0.83, reflecting the performance of prior work under similar evaluation settings.
+Our method attains an IoU of 0.87, providing a clear improvement over all listed baselines.
+We also compare our unsupervised approach with a baseline based on the same LR-ASPP architecture, initialized with weights pretrained on a subset of the COCO dataset~\citep{Coco} and subsequently adapted to Cityscapes using our unsupervised framework.
+This baseline achieved an IoU of 0.91, while our fully unsupervised method reached 0.87 on the Cityscapes validation set.
+The modest gap of 0.04 highlights the effectiveness of our fully unsupervised framework, especially considering that it requires no manual labeling.

 To further evaluate the effectiveness of the proposed method, we compare its performance with the weakly-supervised free-space segmentation method~\citep{free-space}, which achieved strong results on road segmentation for the test set.
-As shown in \cref{table:one}, our unsupervised framework achieves slightly lower IoU than the weakly-supervised baseline.
-This is expected because our approach is fully unsupervised and simple, relying only on geometric and temporal constraints.
-Despite its simplicity, it provides a strong and efficient baseline for road segmentation.
+As shown in Table \ref{tabletwo}, our unsupervised framework achieves slightly higher IoU than the weakly-supervised baseline.
+This improvement stems from the nature of our constraints: our approach employs geometry-driven, deterministic constraints that explicitly adapt to the ego-vehicle speed.
+In addition, our method does not depend on clustering, making it inherently more robust to errors caused by incorrect clustering.
+Despite its conceptual simplicity, this design yields a strong and efficient baseline for unsupervised road segmentation.